Are winter heating bills and an insatiable desire for mulled wine giving you the budget blues? Cheer up at these fabulous free events!

 Melbourne Rare Book Week

 This UNESCO City of Literature’s love of the printed word gets turned up to 11 during Melbourne Rare Book Week.
-It’s a feast of free lectures, library tours, exhibitions and workshops, plus the Melbourne Rare Book Fair, now in its 46th year.
-Many tomes, maps, prints and ephemera at the fair are centuries old, but there are treasures for all bookish tastes and budgets.
-Friday 29 June to Sunday 8 July.
+It’s a feast of free lectures, discussions, book launches, tours and workshops, plus the 47th Australian Antiquarian Book Fair.
+There’s something for every bookish taste and budget, from serious bibliophiles to little kids who will love the Classics Storytime library sessions.
+5-14 July.

-Each year, hundreds of works are submitted to the nation’s major portrait prizes, such as the Portia Geach, Archibald and Sulman.
-Some win, some are just plain terrible, and many others worthy of a look sadly disappear from view.
+Each year, hundreds of works are submitted to the nation’s major portrait prizes, such as the Portia Geach and Archibald.
+Some win, some are terrible, and many others worthy of a look sadly disappear from view.
 Hold on!
-Hidden Faces – 2018 Victorian Salon des Refuses presents portraits by local artists that didn’t take the prize but nevertheless impress.
-Until 4 October.
+Hidden Faces – Victorian Salon des Refuses presents portraits by local artists that didn’t take any prizes but nevertheless impress.
+Until 3 October.